nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 The Bluetooth LE advertising starts automatically upon the device startup, but only for a predefined period of time (15 minutes by default).
 If the Bluetooth LE advertising times out, you can re-enable it manually using **Button (SW3)**.

-Additionally, the controller must get the commissioning information from the Matter accessory device and provision the device into the network.
+Additionally, the controller must get the onboarding information from the Matter accessory device and provision the device into the network.
 For details, see the `Testing`_ section.

 .. _matter_weather_station_app_build_types: